danielp28/code-challanges/README.md

 # Mar 10th
 A simple JS app that allows for user input of meals consumed on a certain day and displays them back.
 Super simplistic, does not save to localStorage and does not save after exit.

+# Mar 11th
+A MySQL database app that tracks in-game statistics such as kills, time alive and games played.
+DNF